ethersphere/swarm/swarm/docs/sw^3/storage.rst

 When it comes to litigation, we play a blame game; challenged nodes defend themselves not necessarily by presenting the chunk (or proof of custody), but by presenting a receipt for said chunk issued by a registered node closer to the chunk address.
 Thus litigation will involve a chain of challenges with receipts pointing from owner via forwarding nodes all the way to the storer who must then present the chunk or be punished.

 The litigation is thus a recursive process where one way for a node to refute a challenge is to shift responsibility and implicate another node to be the culprit.
-The idea is that contracts are local between connected peers and blame is shifted along the same route that the chunk was forwarded.
+The idea is that contracts are local between connected peers and blame is shifted along the same route that the chunk was forwarded on.

 The challenge is constituted in submitting a receipt for the chunk signed by a node.
 (Once again everybody having a receipt is able to litigate).
 Litigation starts with a node submitting a receipt for the chunk that is not found.